radicazz/laya/scripts/README.md

 Useful scripts for various tasks like building, testing, and more live in this directory.

+## CI/CD Scripts

+See [ci/README.md](./ci/README.md) for automation scripts used in GitHub Actions workflows.
+These scripts can also be run locally for development and debugging.

 ## Style Guide

 Please refer to the [Scripting Style Guide](./STYLE.md) for conventions and best practices when creating or modifying scripts in this project.